Managing workspaces

 -

-Workspaces can have workspace-specific default drives, letting you specify where to save all processed AI Hub files, such as Build project files and run results.
+Workspaces can have workspace-specific default drives, letting you specify where to save all processed AI Hub files, such as automation project files and run results.
 You can use one drive to save data from your development and testing workspaces and a separate drive for data from your production workspace.

 -